 “Are you fucking taking a piss at me, Holmes?!”
 I asked.

-“What do you mean Detective?”
-He asked, all innocent.
+“What do you mean, Detective?”
+He asked, his eyes looking at me, innocent.

 “You are left handed, you limp on your left leg and you have a raging case of dandruff.
 Are you the bloody killer?”
 I spoke pointing my finger at him.
-I felt like this man was taking me for a jolly good ride just for fucks.
+I felt like this man was taking me for a jolly good ride just for fucks sake.

 “What…But why?”
 I asked.
 Clearly confused.
 I still kept waiting for him to burst into a garrulous laughter and Watson getting up and smiling quietly.
 There had been too many of those prank shows on the radio lately.

 “He refused to pay for my cocaine anymore.”
-His head hung, regret marring his face.
+His head hung, regret conquering every inch on his face like the boils of a leper.
 And I stood there, dumbstruck, clearly hesitating to handcuff the murderer.